Nicqu/AudioNoteAI/README.md

 # AUDIO NOTE AI

 Welcome to the Audio Note AI repository!
-This project aims to provide a solution for transcribing audio notes into text using artificial intelligence.
+This project aims to provide a solution for transcribing audio notes into meeting notes using artificial intelligence.

 ## Overview